dk8moore/postmary/README.md

     make install
     make fe-install
     ```

+    *If Tailwind CSS is not already set up in your project, you can add it by following the official [Tailwind CSS installation guide](https://tailwindcss.com/docs/installation).*

 4. **Set up environment variables**:
     Create a `.env` file in the project root and add the necessary environment variables (e.g., database credentials, secret keys).
 A typical `.env` file would look like this: